These easy fish tacos are what I believe to be the best fish tacos. Fresh ingredients, tons of flavor and let’s face it- they are pretty to look at!

 Instructions

-- Combine canola oil, lime juice, ancho chili powder, water and honey in a shallow baking dish or pie plate.
-Add cod, place in refrigerator for 15 minutes.
+- Combine the canola oil, lime juice, ancho chili powder, water and honey in a shallow baking dish or pie plate.
+Add the cod and place in refrigerator for 15 minutes.
 Flip to other side and return to refrigerate for additional 15 minutes.
-Meanwhile, prepare other items.

 - Make the signature fish taco sauce by combining hot sauce, white vinegar, cider vinegar, brown sugar, cayenne peppers, ancho chili powder, salt and pepper.
-Whisk well.
+Whisk well and set aside.

-- Wrap tortillas in aluminum foil and place in oven on low heat to warm.
-Room temperature corn tortillas are rubbery.
+- Wrap the tortillas in aluminum foil and place in oven on low heat to warm.
 You can also heat up a small amount of oil in a large frying pan and heat them on either side for 20 seconds.
-Don’t go too long or else they will crisp and then you will be having fish tostada (worse things can happen!)
+Don’t go too long or else they will crisp instead of being flexible.

-- If you liked this recipe, make sure to come back and let us know in the comments!
+- If you liked this recipe, make sure to come back and let us know in the comments or staring ratings.

 Nutrition